Making the Blockchain Real

 However, there was not widespread agreement on which regulations, where, and how fast.
 The industry broadly is moving to comply with standard KYC (Know-your customer) and AML (anti-money laundering) regulation, which require entities that hold and move customer money to collect identifying information on them.
 Many exchanges and wallets currently comply with this.

-Beyond AML and KYC though are a number of unanswered legal questions, and many hinge on a legal definition of cryptocurrencies.
+Beyond AML and KYC are a number of unanswered legal questions, and many hinge on a legal definition of cryptocurrencies.
 Other critical areas for fintech broadly (and cryptocurrencies by extension) include consumer protection, investor protection, and taxation.

 There was an underlying tensionthroughout the conference: to what extent should cryptocurrencies comply with existing regulation or regulation be adapted and potentially rethought?